wp-plugins/my-calendar/readme.txt

 * Spanish ([Esteban Truelsegaard](http://www.netmdp.com))
 * Finnish (Ilpo Puhakka)

 New or updated translations are always appreciated.
-The translation file is included in the download.
+The translation files are included in the download.

 == Installation ==